Jeff88Ho/chat/README.md

 $ node index.js
 ```

-Point your browser to `http://localhost:3000` or a port by supplying the `PORT` env variable.
+Point your browser to `http://localhost:3000` or a specific port by supplying the `PORT` env variable.

 ## Features